ColoradoSchoolOfMines/parqyng-lots/README.md

 # Xilinx Hackathon Project

-This is a hackathon project for tracking the number of cars in an arbitrary number of parking lots with an arbitrary number of enterances.
+This is a hackathon project for tracking the number of cars in an arbitrary number of parking lots with an arbitrary number of entrances.

 View our video here: <https://youtu.be/qi9YZLhS0gk>